 - Notifying Purchasing Card Administrator of lost or stolen cards.

-- Collecting canceled cards from Cardholders, cut in half and forwarding to Purchasing along with the Card Cancellation Form.
+- Collecting cards from Cardholders, cutting the card in half and forwarding to Purchasing along with the Card Cancellation Form.
 This includes when cardholders transfer to jobs not requiring a P-Card.

 - Reviewing department approved applications for completeness of required information.

-- Submitting completed applications to Bank of America and receiving Purchasing Cards from Bank of America.
+- Submitting completed applications to Bank of America for processing.

-- Training Department Liaisons before releasing Purchasing Cards.
+- Training Department Liaisons and Cardholders before releasing Purchasing Cards.

-- Having Cardholder sign Purchasing Cardholder Agreement, signifying agreement with the terms of the Purchasing Card Program.
+- Ensuring Cardholder sign the Purchasing Cardholder Agreement after training, signifying agreement with the terms of the Purchasing Card Program.

 - Handling disputed charges/discrepancies not resolved by Cardholder or Department Liaison.

-- Initiating change of Purchasing Card default account and/or object code upon request of Department Liaison.
+- Initiating change of Purchasing Card default accounting chartfield information upon request of Department Liaison.

 - Securing revoked Purchasing Cards and submitting information to Bank of America.

-- Reviewing Bank of America's invoice, preparing for payment and submitting to Accounting for EFT payment.
+- Reviewing Bank of America's corporate monthly statement and preparing for payment.